deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents the performance of Llama3-8b-Instruct with DeCoRestatic on factuality evaluation tasks with varying scaling factor (α).
+> The table presents the performance of Llama3-8b-Instruct with DeCoRestatic across different values of the hyperparameter α on factuality evaluation tasks.

 {{< table-caption >}}